16 Bedtime Snacks That Will Help You Sleep Better

-Walnuts are a good source of tryptophan, a sleep-enhancing amino acid that helps make serotonin and melatonin, the “body clock” hormones that set your sleep-wake cycles.
-Additionally, University of Texas researchers found that walnuts contain their own source of melatonin, unlike other foods that help you sleep, which may help you fall asleep even faster.
+Walnuts are a good source of tryptophan, a sleep-enhancing amino acid which helps make serotonin and melatonin, the “body clock” hormones that set your sleep-wake cycles.
+University of Texas researchers also found that walnuts contain their own source of melatonin, unlike other foods that help you sleep, which may help you fall asleep even faster.
 Here are some other health benefits of walnuts (that won’t put you to sleep).

 Almonds are rich in magnesium, a mineral needed for quality sleep (and for building bones).
 Adults who took a magnesium supplement before bed reported being able to fall asleep faster, getting more quality sleep at night, and being able to wake up on time more easily, according to a study published in the Journal of Research in Medical Sciences.
 But you don’t need to take a pill—almonds are a delicious source of magnesium.
-Don’t miss these other 10 natural tricks for sleeping better without drugs.

 Cheese and crackers

 A salad with dinner could speed up your bedtime.
 Lettuce contains lactucarium, which has sedative properties, according to a study published in Food Science and Biotechnology.
 Romaine lettuce has the highest content of this compound, making it ideal for sleep.
 If you don’t feel like noshing on a head of lettuce, you can try this brew from the book Stealth Health: Simmer three to four large lettuce leaves in a cup of water for 15 minutes.
 Remove from heat, add two sprigs of mint, and sip just before you go to bed.
-(Check out these other 13 best tips from sleep doctors.)

 Foods like pretzels and corn chips have a high glycemic index.
 After eating them, you’ll have a natural spike in your blood sugar and insulin levels, shortening the time it takes you to fall asleep, according to a study published in the American Journal of Clinical Nutrition.
 Normally, you want steady levels to avoid mood swings and insulin resistance.
 (In those cases, reach for one of these 10 delicious low-glycemic snacks.)
 But if you are looking to get rest, the blood sugar and insulin increase helps tryptophan enter your brain to bring on sleep.

 White rice has a high glycemic index, so eating it will significantly slash the time it takes you to fall asleep, according to the AJCN study.
 Jasmine rice had the most sleep-enhancing properties according to the researchers.
-Check out these other 11 weird tricks that help you sleep better.

 A glass of cherry juice could make you fall asleep faster, according to a study published in the Journal of Medicinal Food.
 Tart cherries naturally boost levels of melatonin.
 In the study, subjects who drank cherry juice experienced some improvement in their insomnia symptoms compared to those who drank a placebo beverage.
-Check out these bizarre insomnia cures that people have used throughout history.

 A bowl of your favorite flakes before bed could help you get better sleep, according to the National Sleep Foundation.
 The combination of the carbohydrates (from the cereal) and calcium (from the milk) work together to send you to Sleepytown.
-Here are 8 more little daytime tweaks to help you sleep better tonight.

 Sipping a cup of stress-busting chamomile tea will help you sleep better, according to a study published in the Molecular Medicine Report.
 According to researchers, drinking the tea is associated with an increase of glycine, a chemical that relaxes nerves and muscles and acts as a mild sedative.
-Here are 9 more drinks that help you sleep—and 4 that keep you awake.

 Chamomile isn’t the only herbal tea that will help you sleep.
 Drinking a cup of passion fruit tea one hour before bed improved sleep quality according to a study published in Phytotherapy Research.
 Researchers believe that Harman alkaloids—chemicals found in high levels in the flower—act on your nervous system to make you tired.
-Don’t miss these other 11 home remedies for insomnia.

 Sweet, sticky honey, on its own or mixed into herbal tea, may be the perfect bedtime treat, according to researchers.
 Not only do the carbs help you fall asleep quicker but honey can also quiet a cough, helping you to sleep more soundly even when you’re sick, according to a study published in Pediatrics.
-Just make sure to stop these 12 innocent habits that ruin your sleep quality.

 Green leafy vegetables like kale are loaded with calcium, which helps the brain use tryptophan to manufacture melatonin.
 Spinach and mustard greens are other good options.
 Blend them into a smoothie for a soothing and healthy bedtime snack.